Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 Given paired photo-sketch training samples $\begin{Bmatrix} \left ( x_{i},y_{i} \right )|x_{i}\in X, y_{i}\in Y \end{Bmatrix}_{i=1}^{N}$, where $x_{i}$ represents photo and $y_{i}$ represents sketch.
-The purpose of face sketch synthesis is to construct a mapping from source photo domain $X$ to target sketch domain $Y$.
-As illustrated in Fig. \ref{fig:prior}, we find that there are complex variations in the source domain which could result in severe impacts on the identity and fidelity of the generated sketches as depicted in Fig. \ref{fig:CUFS} (c), (d) and Fig. \ref{fig:CUFSF} (c), (d).
-Conversely, in the photo synthesis task, the low quality sketches of the source domain will also affect the clarity of the generated image.
-Face saliency detection could effectively capture the structured texture of the input photos or sketches.
-With regards to this, to handle these challenging issues, we first utilize face saliency detection results as prior information to provide the overall facial texture structure.
-We concatenate the texture structure $M$ and the $X$ as the input to the generator.
-Besides, we also employ the pre-trained face parsing network to acquire semantic layouts $S$.
-Then the face semantic information $S$ is injected into our network to produce the final synthesized result.
+The purpose of face sketch synthesis is to construct a mapping from the source photo domain $X$ to the target sketch domain $Y$.
+As illustrated in Fig. \ref{fig:prior}, we find that there are complex variations in the source domain, resulting in severe impacts on the identity and fidelity of the generated sketches as depicted in Fig. \ref{fig:CUFS} (c), (d) and Fig. \ref{fig:CUFSF} (c), (d).
+Conversely, in the photo generation task, the low-quality sketches of the source domain would affect the clarity of the generated image.
+Advanced face saliency detectors effectively capture the global structure information of the input photos or sketches.
+Regarding this, we first utilize face saliency detection results as prior information to provide the global facial structure.
+We concatenate the saliency map $M$ and the face photo as the input to the generator.
+Besides, we also employ the pre-trained face parser to acquire semantic layouts $S$ as guidance.
+Then, we inject this semantic information into our network to produce the final synthesized result.
 Therefore, the overall mapping can be formulated as $\begin{Bmatrix}X,M,S\end{Bmatrix}\rightarrow Y$.